Toraijin: Population estimates

 The method proposed by Koyama (1978) to calculate the ratio of the number of sites from multiple periods enables population estimates for the Jomon and Yayoi periods, which in turn enables the demographic simulations of Koyama and Sugitoh (1984) and Hanihara (1987) into the prehistoric period of Japan.

 The current consensus in regards to Toraijin population estimation is highly debated.

 Hanihara argued that more than 3 million (3025 people/year) immigrated to the Japanese archipelago between 300 BCE – 700 CE.
-In addition, based on estimates from studies of Senzuka (cemeteries of “thousand tombs”) belonging to the Toraijins from the southwestern Korean peninsula and their descendants, Shinichirō Ishiwatari postulated that at least a million people from the peninsula arrived in the archipelago just during the 125 years between 475–600 CE.
+In addition, based on estimates from studies of Senzuka (cemeteries of “thousand tombs”) belonging to the Toraijin from the southwestern Korean peninsula and their descendants, Shinichirō Ishiwatari postulated that at least a million people from the peninsula arrived in the archipelago just during the 125 years between 475–600 CE.

 However, the hypothesis of a very large number of migrants coming to the Japanese archipelago, as represented by Hanihara and Ishiwatari, was criticized by later simulation studies (Nakahashi and Iizuka 1998, 2008) with Aoki and Tuljapurkar (2000) estimating a smaller number of migrants (around 50 to 100 migrants/year).

 Recently, there is a shift from finding population estimates to finding the number of waves that entered Japan, as deducing an exact number across several millennia is deemed less feasible.
 The waves are identified through genetics, anthropology, and linguistics.